 Whether you passively monitor prices with your personalized deal alerts or actively look for deals with the FlyLine booking engine, you are sure to make back your membership in savings less than a year, sometimes even in a single purchase.
-Join FlyLine here.
+Read the review(s) and then Join FlyLine here.

 I wouldn’t recommend a service that I haven’t tried, I spent some time in the last couple of weeks researching a few trips our family is planning for later this year to see what deals I could find on FlyLine and comparing them to what I could find elsewhere.
 We have a daughter who flies home from college every couple of months and I’m hoping to go to Chennai to see my dad later this year.
 I searched for both the trips from my home airport of DFW (Dallas Fort Worth) to see what FlyLine comes up with and here is what I found.

 Keep in mind in the airline world luxury isn’t often discounted and inventory on last-minute flights (a purchase less than two weeks from departure) is typically low and thus not priced at wholesale rates.
 So the best bet for finding cheap airfares are trying to find flights two weeks in advance from a major airport for economy seats.

 The cheapest fare from SMF to DFW was $280 while the direct flight from SMF was $527 on FlyLine.
 When I priced it on Skyscanner and directly on AA it was $457.
 The cheaper fare on FlyLine is an option if you don’t mind taking multiple flights.
 I would probably go with the direct flight on this one.